macmiller87/Curso_Rocketseat_Ignite_Desafio_Testes_Unitarios/README.md

 - [x] Should able to show a User profile.
 - [x] Should not able to show an profile User, if user nonexists.
+#### Rota CreateStatement:

+- [x] Should be able to make a deposit in an user account.
+- [x] Should be able to withdraw credits from an user account.
+- [x] Should not be able to withdraw credits from an unexistent user and account.
+- [x] Should not be able to withdraw credits from an user account with insufficient balance.
+#### Rota GetBalance

+- [x] Should be able get the balance from an user account.
+- [x] Should not be able get the balance from an unexistent user account.
+#### Rota GetStatementOperation

+- [x] Should be able get an statement from an user account.
+- [x] Should not able to get a Statement Operation, if User nonexistent.
+- [x] Should not able to get a Statement Operation, if nonexistent Statement.
 #### Banco de dados

 - Se você quiser testar a aplicação usando o Insomnia para ver o funcionamento até mesmo como auxílio para criar os testes unitários, é importante que você confira os dados de autenticação do banco no arquivo `ormconfig.json` e, se necessário, altere.